METALS-London copper eases on China demand worries, Shanghai nickel falls

 By Naveen Thukral

-SINGAPORE, March 29 (Reuters) - London copper slid on Tuesday, with the market giving up last session's gains, as spreading COVID-19 infections in top metals consumer China raised worries over demand.
+SINGAPORE, March 29 (Reuters) - London copper slid on Tuesday, giving up the previous session's gains as spreading COVID-19 infections in top metals consumer China raised worries over demand.

 "We have probably seen the storm and now there are reasonable concerns over Chinese demand," said Guy Wolf, global head of market analytics at Marex.